Hormonal acne, which foods should be avoided?

 What are the effects of high glycemic index foods on hormonal acne?

-Foods with a high glycemic index cause spikes in blood sugar, thereby increasing insulin levels and sebum production, which can worsen hormonal acne.
+High glycemic index foods cause blood sugar spikes, thereby increasing insulin levels and sebum production, which can worsen hormonal acne.

 Bibliography